slinga-homebrew/6MS-Scripts/README.md

 - dumps all the edits (create-a-wrestlers) to JSON files
 - This JSON file can be edited and reinserted back to the save or inserted directly into the game overwriting an existing wrestler

-python3 saveedit.py --input_save FPS_6MEN.01 --output_save FPS_6MEN.01.edited --insert_edit edit_1.json --edit_slot 1
+python3 saveedit.py --input_save FPS_6MEN.01 --output_save FPS_6MEN.01.edited --insert_edit edit_1.json --edit_slot 1 --appearance_number 0
 - inserts a wrestler JSON file into the specified edit slot in the save
 - the JSON file can be either an edit or a builtin wrestler JSON
 - the edited save is specified by --output_save
+- --appearance_number is optional and specifies which of the appearances to use for the wrestler.
+Builtin wrestlers have 6 appearances (0-5) whereas edits only have one.
+When copying a builtin to an edit slot you can specify which appearance to use.
+The numbers correspond to the buttons as follows: z = 0, y = 1, x = 2, b = 3, c = 4, and a = 5.

 ### Promotions
 python3 saveedit.py --input_save FPS.6MEN.01 --list_promotions > promotions.txt